Quercus velutina (Black Oak)

 - Your plants will be packaged with the utmost care

 - We will need to cut back certain plants prior to shipping.
-This seems counter-intuitive, however, the fewer leaves the less water the plants can loose during shipping, resulting in heather plants for you.
+This seems counter-intuitive, however, the fewer leaves the less water the plants can lose during shipping, resulting in healthier plants for you.
 This also enables the plants to fit within the protective packaging and shipped safely.

-- Larger plant shipments (typically 13 or more plants) will look similar to the picture below with a tray of your plants and a cardboard box to protect them during shipping.
+- Larger plant shipments will look similar to the picture below with a tray of your plants and a cardboard box to protect them during shipping.

 What to Do With Your Plants After Receiving Your Delivery